 In the first game, the teens on Edward's Island unwittingly opened portals, but now on Camena, a masked group called Parentage are deliberately trying to access these gateways, harnessing the power of the portals to pull something through—exactly what that will be is a mystery for now.
 Parentage is using radio frequencies to carry out their plan and, although radios were your main guide in the first game, walkie-talkies take centre stage in Lost Signals.

-The walkie-talkies in Oxenfree 2 are what I'm most excited about as they have the most potential to create some incredibly creepy moments.
-Throughout your time on Camena you'll start to receive ghostly messages on your device from other residents affected by the island's supernatural anomalies, but you can often get mysterious calls from people you don't know who have tapped into the walkie-talkie's signal.
-The voices can ask for favours or just have a conversation but it's up to you whether you answer their calls or not: though who could resist having a casual chinwag with a mysterious stranger.
+The walkie-talkies in Oxenfree 2 are what I'm most excited about as they have the most potential to create incredibly creepy moments.
+Throughout your time on Camena you'll receive ghostly messages on your device from other residents affected by the island's supernatural anomalies, but you can often get mysterious calls from people you don't know who have tapped into the walkie-talkie's signal.
+The voices can ask for favours or just have a conversation but it's up to you whether you answer their calls or not.
+Though who could resist having a casual chinwag with a mysterious stranger?

 Oxenfree's celebrated dialogue system stays completely intact, and the decisions you make in conversation will directly affect the game's story.
 One of these changes is with Riley's island-exploring partner and old high school acquaintance Jacob.
 Picking certain dialogue bubbles will impact how you both were in high school as well as the relationship between the two of you.
 Night School has also confirmed that there will be multiple endings to Lost Signals, saying that there are a range of combinations for outcomes, more than the original.